jonnonz1/nz-statute-book/acts/public/2009/criminal-proceeds-recovery-act-2009.md

 **Police powers**

 ### 101 Police may obtain warrant to search for and seize evidence and property
-(1) Any Judge may issue a warrant to search any place or thing, if the Judge is satisfied, on an application in writing made on oath, that there are reasonable grounds for believing that property or evidence of the kind referred to in subsection (2) is in or on the place or thing, or will come into or onto the place or thing, while the warrant is in force.
+(1) Any Judge may issue a warrant to search any place or thing, if the Judge is satisfied, on an application made in the manner provided in subpart 3 of Part 4 of the Search and Surveillance Act 2012, that there are reasonable grounds for believing that property or evidence of the kind referred to in subsection (2) is in or on the place or thing, or will come into or onto the place or thing, while the warrant is in force.
 (2) The property or evidence in respect of which a search warrant may be issued under subsection (1) is— (a) evidence as to the nature and extent of any person’s interest in or control over property that is an instrument of crime:
   (b) an instrument of crime.